How Foolish It Is to Give

 These weren’t just any children.
 They were poor, utterly poor.
-They were skinny, protruding bellies.
-They could stand a little protein and a few good meals, but what was most remarkable in their poverty were the smiles.
-These were the smiles of joy, gratefulness, and even mischief.
+They were skinny with protruding bellies.
+They could stand a little protein and a few good meals.
+But what was most remarkable in their poverty was the smiles.
+These were the smiles of joy, gratitute, and even mischief.
 What love flowed!
-It was if they did not know their own poverty.
+It was as if they did not know their own poverty.

 So Josh and Kristen were changed.
 They came back and sold their nice big house.
 They bought a smaller place.
 But curses, they went back to Malawi again, and they saw those same smiles.
 When they came back, they sold again for a still smaller place.
 I think this went on a couple more times until they were living in half a duplex.

-I’ve never been to Malawi, but still I can’t escape those images of those children with the flashing smiles, and the skinny arms draped around American shoulders.
-And I find myself asking why is it so foolish to give, and yet why is it so foolish to hold on?
+I’ve never been to Malawi, but still I can’t escape the images of those children with the flashing smiles and the skinny arms draped around American shoulders.
+And I find myself asking, Why is it so foolish to give—and yet why is it so foolish to hold on?
 What do you think?